Tadd Dameron turnaround

 The Tadd Dameron turnaround may feature major seventh chords, and derive from the following series of substitutions, each altering the chord quality:

 The last step, changing to the major seventh chord, is optional.

 Dameron was the first composer to use the turnaround in his standard "Lady Bird", which contains a modulation down a major third (from C to A♭).
-This key relation is also implied by the first and third chord of the turnaround, CM7 and AM7.
+This key relation is also implied by the first and third chord of the turnaround, C∆7 and A♭∆7.
 It has been suggested that this motion down by major thirds would eventually lead to John Coltrane's Coltrane changes.
 The Dameron turnaround has alternately been called the "Coltrane turnaround".

-Further examples of pieces including this turnaround are Miles Davis' "Half-Nelson" and John Carisi's "Israel".
+Further examples of pieces including this turnaround are Miles Davis's "Half-Nelson" and John Carisi's "Israel".